 Coarse blank samples were inserted randomly at an average rate of approximately one in 20 samples representing approximately 5% of the total samples assayed in each campaign.
-In their review Wood noted that in several cases, the blank returned anomalously high silver grades of several ppm even when following waste samples containing only trace mineralization, indicating that there are likely low levels of precious metal mineralization in the blank material.
-However, Wood also noted that a higher-than-average proportion of blank samples analyzed after mineralized sample intervals returned silver grades of several ppm, indicating potential low-level carry-through contamination issues with several campaigns.
+In his review, the Wood QP noted that in several cases, the blank returned anomalously high silver grades of several ppm even when following waste samples containing only trace mineralization, indicating that there are likely low levels of precious metal mineralization in the blank material.
+However, the Wood QP also noted that a higher-than-average proportion of blank samples analyzed after mineralized sample intervals returned silver grades of several ppm, indicating potential low-level carry-through contamination issues with several campaigns.
 The magnitude of the contamination appears to be limited to a few ppm of silver which is relatively minor given that the average grade of silver mineralization is several hundred ppm.